-Financial aid applications, the Free Application for Federal Student Aid (FAFSA) for loans, grants and jobs are available at fafsa.gov the first weekday on or after January 1 for awards to be made for use during the following school year.
-Students are encouraged to apply for financial aid (FAFSA) as soon as possible after January 1 since funds for some of these programs are limited.
+Financial aid applications, the Free Application for Federal Student Aid (FAFSA) for loans, grants and work study are available at fafsa.gov the first weekday on or after October 1 for awards to be made for use during the following school year.
+Students are encouraged to apply for financial aid (FAFSA) as soon as possible after October 1 since funds for some of these programs are limited.